-Acute coronary syndrome (ACS) is a term given to various heart conditions by doctors, including a heart attack (myocardial infarction) and unstable angina.
+Acute coronary syndrome is a term given by doctors to various heart conditions, including a heart attack and unstable angina.
 These conditions are due to there being a reduced amount of blood flowing to a part of the heart.
-Various treatments are given and these usually depend on the type of ACS.
+Various treatments are given and these usually depend on the type of acute coronary syndrome.
 Treatments help to ease the pain, improve the blood flow and to prevent any future complications.

 What is acute coronary syndrome (ACS)?

-The term 'acute coronary syndrome' covers a range of disorders, including heart attack (myocardial infarction) and unstable angina that are caused by the same underlying problem.
+The term 'acute coronary syndrome' covers a range of disorders, including a heart attack (myocardial infarction) and unstable angina, that are caused by the same underlying problem.

 The underlying problem is a sudden reduction of blood flow to part of the heart muscle.
 This is usually caused by a blood clot that forms on a patch of atheroma within a coronary artery (which is described below).

 The types of problems range from unstable angina to an actual myocardial infarction.
-In unstable angina a blood clot causes reduced blood flow, but not a total blockage, so the heart muscle supplied by the affected artery does not die (infarct).
-The location of the blockage, the length of time that blood flow is blocked, and the amount of damage that occurs determine the type of ACS.
+In unstable angina a blood clot causes reduced blood flow but not a total blockage.
+Therefore, the heart muscle supplied by the affected artery does not die (infarct).
+The location of the blockage, the length of time that blood flow is blocked and the amount of damage that occurs determine the type of ACS.

 Understanding the heart and coronary arteries